annanay25/annanay25.github.io/_posts/2022-11-12-Cornell-Tech-Fall-Wrapped.md

 ---
 layout: post
 title: Cornell Tech Fall Semester Wrapped
+thumbnail: /images/aml-summary.png
 categories: personal
 ---

 I joined Cornell Tech as a masters student in Computer Science in August 2022.
 Here's my (late) [tweet](https://twitter.com/mrannanay/status/1575117727102107649) about this new adventure.
 This blog is a Spotify Wrapped :tm: version of my semester.